dhemery/cwd.dhemery.com/site/posts/2004-03-spiral_experiences.md

 ---
-category:  Writing
+title: Experiences with The Spiral Method
 date: 2004/03/06 00:51:00
 tags:
 - nonfiction
-title: Experiences with The Spiral Method
-comments: true
-published: true
-layout: post
+- writing

 ---

 I've written four articles using <a href="http://www.dhemery.com/dalewriting/2004/03/spiral_method">The Spiral Method</a>, and I've been delightfully surprised every time.